 The Outdoor Research Ascendant Hoody is one of the most breathable and mobile insulated jackets out there.
 Take it with you on your next aerobic adventure.

 Featuring 95 g/m2 Polartec Alpha Direct (100% polyester), this jacket provides decent warmth for the months of Spring and Fall.
-In comparison to the rest, it provides the least warmth, earning a measly four out of ten in this metric.
 The breathable nature of this activewear jacket is not conducive to super cold winter days as a stand-alone piece, but it does a great job as a mid-layer in the winter time.
-Our testers found it performed just fine while moving on warmer days, but it does require an extra-layer (like a shell or fleece) when temperatures dip into the 30's and 40's.
+Our testers found it performed just fine while moving on warmer days, but it does require an extra layer (like a shell or fleece) when temperatures dip into the 30's and 40's.
 That said, it does have a hem-line cinch cord and a well-fitted hood that helps to lock in any generated warmth.

 Weight & Compression

 Wearing this jacket is comfortable and cozy because of its lightweight nature.
-Weighing in at just 333 grams (the fifth lightest jacket) many of our testers mentioned that they hardly noticed it on, earning it a score of eight out of ten.
-While it is lightweight, it does not have its own stow-away system and the quilted-face fabric design isn't as compressible as others with a nylon-ripstop continuous fabric design, like the North Face Thermoball.
+Weighing in at just 11.74 ounces many of our testers mentioned that they hardly noticed it on.
+While it is lightweight, it does not have its own stow-away system and the quilted-face fabric design.
 That said, it can pack down to about the size of a small handbag.

 Comfort & Coziness

-As one of the most comfortable insulated contenders reviewed, we are happy to give it a high score of nine out of ten.
-Slipping on this gem is like wearing a soft fleece because the entire interior is lined with a super soft fleece liner!!
+This is one of the most comfortable insulated contenders we reviewed.
+Slipping on this gem is like wearing a soft fleece because the entire interior is lined with a super soft fleece liner.
 It is so warm and cozy to wear that we wanted to wrap ourselves in it even when we weren't outside.
 The fleece lining continues throughout the body, arms, hood and even into the pockets of the jacket.
-While this is super cozy and comfortable, some of our testers mentioned that the fleecy nature of the material wasn't as easy to layer as others with a smoother liner, found in jackets like the Patagonia Nano Air and Arc'teryx Atom LT.
+While this is super cozy and comfortable, some of our testers mentioned that the fleecy nature of the material wasn't as easy to layer as others with smoother liners.

 In addition to cozy fleece, we LOVE its thin, quiet, mobile face fabric that moves with you while you dyno for a climbing hold or hike through the mountains.
 The zippered breast pocket is large enough to fit a regular-sized iPhone, but not much else.
 Also, the handwarmer pockets are larger accommodating gloved hands, but we didn't like that they didn't have a zipper.
 This made us afraid to store anything of value inside of them.
 That said, the breast-pocket sufficed for that function.